/The Tattoo That Ended the Wedding

 “Always.”

 We danced.
 We toasted.
-We laughed until we cried.
+We laughed until our ribs hurt.

-Around midnight, we sat on the dock, feet swinging over the water.
+Around midnight, we slipped down to the dock, feet dangling over the quiet water.

-“You know what the worst part is?”
-Aisha said.
+“You know what the saddest part is?”
+Aisha murmured.
 “I think I knew.
-But I didn’t want to be alone.”
+Deep down.
+But I didn’t want to start over.”

-She stared up at the stars.
+She tilted her head back, looking at the stars.
 “What do you think they’ll do about those tattoos?”

 I grinned.
-“Laser removal’s brutal.
+“Laser removal.
+It’s painful.
 Especially for red ink.”

 “Good,” she said.
 “Let it burn.”